Direnv

 In the root of your project directory, create a .envrc file with the following contents:

-export $(doppler secrets download --no-file --format env-no-quotes)
+source <(doppler secrets download --no-file --format env)

+The set -a makes it so any variable assignments following that are exported and set +a disables that functionality.
 After saving this, you may get a warning like this from direnv:

 direnv: error /path/to/project/.envrc is blocked.
 Run `direnv allow` to approve its content